linhaowei1/NLPDL-2025Fall/hw2_huggingface/README.md

 # for HUAWEI Ascend
 uv sync --extra torch-npu --extra metrics --extra deepspeed --prerelease=allow

+# install wandb for recoding
+uv pip install wandb

 # set FORCE_TORCHRUN to activate deepspeed
 FORCE_TORCHRUN=1 uv run --prerelease=allow llamafactory-cli train examples/train_lora/llama3_lora_pretrain.yaml
 ```

-If you encounter any problems about dependencies and environment setup in task 4, please turn to use conda environment and re-install LLaMA-Factory.
+It should be fine if you successfully setup your environment separately in `hw2_huggingface` directory and `LLaMA-Factory` directory.
+However, if you encounter any problems about dependencies and environment setup in task 4, please firstly fallback to conda environment and re-install LLaMA-Factory in order to avoid wasting time on unnecessary environment configurations.

 ### Notice for All Students